FlorianTaube/screamlab/docs/installing.rst

 Installation
 ============

-Installing the CorziliusNMR package is as simple as installing any other Python package, as CorziliusNMR is available from the `Python Package Index (PyPI) <https://www.pypi.org/>`_.
+Installing the screamlab package is as simple as installing any other Python package, as screamlab is available from the `Python Package Index (PyPI) <https://www.pypi.org/>`_.
 Simply open a terminal on your computer and type:

 .. code-block:: bash

-    pip install CorziliusNMR
+    pip install screamlab

-This will install the CorziliusNMR package (and all its dependencies) on your computer.
+This will install the screamlab package (and all its dependencies) on your computer.

 Of course, you need to have Python (and pip) installed before you can use the above command, and it is always advisable to install packages in a **virtual environment** of their own.